 Many of these architectural gems and original theatrical equipment are still part of the Orpheum Theater today, including a 1920’s auto-transformer lighting panel and a hemp counterweight system.
 Also featured are Art Deco light sconces and an Italian tiled ticket kiosk, which were later additions.
 In 1936, the Orpheum Theater underwent a remodel which was handled by Boller Brothers of Kansas City, Missouri.
 It was remodeled in 1949 to the plans of architect Cletis R. Foley.
-The theater also had two marquees, one which was added in the late-1930’s and the other which was added in the 1950’s when the name was changed to the Tom Sawyer.
+The theater also had two marquees, one which was added in the late-1930’s and the other which was added in the 1950’s when the name was changed to the Tom Sawyer Theater.
 The latter marquee is still affixed to the building.

 The Orpheum Theater has changed hands and purposes over its 80 plus year history.
 Initially it was owned and operated by J.B.
 Price, who ran it as a movie house and live performance venue.
 Some of its other previous owners have been: Frisina Enterprises Inc., Wallace Smashey, and Hannibal-LaGrange College.

 In recent years, the Orpheum Theater has been owned by Orpheum Theater Inc. and was the home of the Hannibal Performing Arts Center (HPAC) at the Orpheum Theater.
 HPAC produced live theater, music and dance productions, as well as present visual art exhibits in its art gallery located on the second floor.
 A $750,000 rehabilitation process is underway by Trabue, Henson and Henshaw of Columbia, Missouri, which includes the installation of modern lighting and sound systems, as well as addressing the damage the building’s exterior and interior has endured over time.
 In 2008, new owners took over the building and it became a church, named The Crossing.

 Just login to your account and subscribe to this theater.